NihongoJourney/NihongoJourney.github.io/_philosophy/habits/action-creates-belief.md

 Man in the Arena - don't let fear or a false belief (link to other article) prevent you from starting your journey.
 Very easy to criticize from the outside or make excuses for ourselves.
 I've taken away lots of reasons to complain, so don't let the

 Worried about the investment of time?
 Even if you don't use my method, it may help you get back on your feet.
 That too is part of the journey.

+Not about the goal, but the journey.
+Like working out or eating well, requires maintenance.
+If goal was to only look fit, didn't enjoy the journey, then you would stop both of these as well.